LeonTrii/Playground/Weird Stuff in Python/readme.md

 Likely doesn't work anymore because of Twitter API.

 ## YouTube Downloader Bot
-Used to download a Youtube Playlist
+Used to download a Youtube Playlist to MP3.

 ## isOdd
 It's in the name.